yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-027_Password_Only_Numeric_Characters.md

 ---

 ## Expected Result
-- The system should reject the password.
+- A validation message should be displayed indicating that uppercase letters, lowercase letters, and special characters are required
-- A validation message should be displayed indicating that uppercase letters, lowercase letters, and special characters are required.
+- The system should reject the password